Crownedprinz/ceros-ski-master/README.md

   - Lives reduction after a crash not accurate

 ## Structure Used:
-  - I used the Bulletproof structure which will avoid duplication of code, will improve stability, and potentially.
-The idea is to use the principle of separation of concerns to move the logic away from the game controller.
+  - I used the Bulletproof structure which will avoid duplication of code and will improve stability
+  - The idea is to use the principle of separation of concerns to move the logic away from the game controller.
 Reusability is of great benefit here

 ## Lessons learnt
   - Setting up webpack as a whole was a new experience for me and using Typescript to set up webpack was educative.
   - It was a steep learning curve, and threw a lot of issues my way.
-The same can be said for
-  - I ran into a lot of issues setting up the webpack with typescript/ The collisions system is still something I need to familiarize with even though I get the concept.
+  - I ran into a lot of issues setting up the webpack with typescript.
+The collisions system is still something I need to familiarize with even though I get the concept.
   - Another Interesting thing I learnt was using canvas to build games and It exposed me to the power of DOM manipulation